Equity and Earnings per Share

 a.The Class EX Units not held by Sunlight (that is, those held by noncontrolling interests) are exchangeable into Class A Shares on a one-to-one basis.
 These units are not included in the computation of basic earnings per share.
 These units enter into the computation of diluted net

 income (loss) per Class A Share when the effect is dilutive using the if-converted method.
 To the extent charges, particularly tax related charges, are incurred by Sunlight Financial Holdings Inc., the effect may be anti-dilutive.

 b.Sunlight uses the treasury stock method to determine the dilutive effect, if any, of warrants exercisable in Sunlight’s Class A Shares.
-Such warrants were out-of-the-money during the nine months ended September 30, 2022.
+Such warrants were out-of-the-money during the three months ended March 31, 2023 and 2022, respectively.

 c.Restricted Class A share units granted to directors and employees are eligible to receive dividend or dividend equivalent payments when dividends are declared and paid on Sunlight’s Class A Shares and therefore participate fully in the results of Sunlight’s operations from the date they are granted.